zephyrproject-rtos/zephyr/boards/arc/em_starterkit/doc/index.rst

 The board has 3 (debounced and interrupting) buttons for use with GPIO, 4 dip switches, 9 LEDs, SDCard on SPI, and a 16MB SPI-Flash memory.

+The SPI-FLASH driver is supported with sample, which can be found in ``samples/drivers/spi_flash``.

 The SPI-Flash also holds 3 (or 4) separate FPGA CPU bit files, selectable via dip switch.